pmlmodelling/oceanVal/docs/source/comparisons.rst

 If you have validated two simulations, you can compare them using the `oceanval.compare` function.

-This is a simple function that just requires a dicationary with names of the simulations and the directories containing their validation output.
+This is a simple function that just requires a dictionary with names of the simulations and the directories containing their validation output.

 You would set this up as follows: